mit-ll/robust-vision-language-finetuning/README.md

 -----------------------------------------------

-# Foundation Models for Domain Generalization
+# Robust Fine-Tuning of Vision-Language Models for Domain Generalization
-Adaptation of vision-language and supervised models for domain generalization
+This repository contains code for the IEEE 2023 paper Robust Fine-Tuning of Vision-Language Models for Domain Generalization, by Kevin Vogt-Lowell, Noah Lee, Theodoros Tsiligkaridis, and Marc Vaillant.

 ## Requirements
 Experiments were run on an Anaconda 2022a environment with CUDA 11.3.
 Distributed training experiments used NCCL-2.9.8.